 Should a country participate in the survey even if it doesn't have complete data?
 Yes, participation in the survey - even if a country doesn’t have all information - is important for UNSCEAR’s evaluation.
 Some data is better than no data.

 What if I have more questions?
 More instructions on how to fill in the information are given in the questionnaire’s spreadsheet 'Introduction' and 'Notes' and in the cells 'comment field', which become visible when placing the mouse cursor on the title cell.
 However, please feel free to contact us through this form or by email.

 For questions and answers related to public exposure, please refer to this FAQ document.

-Answer 13: The essential information questionnaires (simplified data) on medical and occupational exposure ask for the most recent available data.
+Data for which years are collected?
+The essential information questionnaires (simplified data) on occupational exposure ask for the most recent available data.
 The detailed questionnaires on medical exposure also collect the most recent data while the occupational exposure questionnaire collects data from 2003 until 2014 (each year in a separate sheet).